rsksmart/rif-scheduler-sdk/README.md

 - Cancel a scheduling
 - Query transactions scheduled and statuses

 This is the official SDK for [`@rsksmart/rif-scheduler-contracts`](https://github.com/rsksmart/rif-scheduler-contracts) smart contract.
-Use it to interact with the `OneShootScheduler` smart contract in a more simple way.
+Use it to interact with the `RIFScheduler` smart contract in a more simple way.

 ## Getting Started